miguelmota/solidity-idiosyncrasies/README.md

 - **`public` vs `external` vs `internal` vs `private`**

    - `external`: function is part of the contract interface, which means it can be called from other contracts and via transactions.
 External functions are sometimes more efficient when they receive large arrays of data.
 Use external if you expect that the function will only ever be called externally.
 For external functions, the compiler doesn't need to allow internal calls, and so it allows arguments to be read directly from calldata, saving the copying step, which will save more gas.
+Also note that `external` functions *cannot* be inherited by other contracts!

     - `public`: function can either be called internally or externally.
 For public state variables, an automatic getter function is generated.